Osprey

 Quick Facts

-• Range: Cosmopolitan; found on all continents except Antarctica
+- Range: Cosmopolitan; found on every continent except Antarctica

-• Habitat: Near large bodies of water including coasts, lakes, and rivers
+- Habitat: Near large bodies of water including coasts, lakes, rivers, and estuaries

-• Social Structure: Solitary or semi-colonial; monogamous pairs
+- Social Structure: Solitary outside of breeding; forms monogamous pairs during nesting

-• Nesting/Breeding: Large stick nests on trees, cliffs, or man-made structures
+- Nesting/Breeding: Large stick nests (eyries) built on trees, cliffs, or man-made platforms

 Fun Facts

-Ospreys are the only raptors with a reversible outer toe, allowing them to grip slippery fish with two toes forward and two back, aided by sandpaper-like barbs on their soles called spicules.
-To remain aerodynamic during flight, they instinctively rotate their catch to carry it head-first like a torpedo.
-These master anglers also possess specialized valves that snap their nostrils shut during high-speed dives and dense, oily plumage that prevents them from becoming waterlogged.
-Remarkably, they are so globally successful that they inhabit every continent except Antarctica, making them one of the most widely distributed birds of prey on Earth.
+Ospreys are the only raptors with a reversible outer toe, allowing them to grip slippery fish with two toes forward and two back.
+Their feet are uniquely covered in sandpaper-like barbs called spicules, and they possess specialized valves that close their nostrils during high-speed dives into the water.
+After a successful catch, they instinctively reposition the fish to face head-first to reduce wind resistance during flight.
+Remarkably, these "sea hawks" are found on every continent except Antarctica, making them one of the most widely distributed birds of prey in the world.

 Habitats & Distribution